 See the Dynafit TLT8 Expedition CR See the Women's Dynafit TLT8 Expedition CR

 What we like: The downhill capabilities of an alpine boot with a walk mode.

 What we don't: Too heavy for long tours.

 What do you give up by going with such a downhill-focused boot?
-Most notably, the Lange XT is one of the heaviest designs on our list at over 8 pounds, which is a significant downside for those spending extended time on the skin track.
-Compared with other boots in the downhill/backcountry category (the Atomic Hawx Ultra XTD and Rossignol Alltrack Elite, for example), it's the heaviest of the group.
+Most notably, the Lange XT is one of the heaviest designs on our list at almost 8 pounds for the pair, which is a significant downside for those spending extended time on the skin track.
+Compared with other boots in the sidecountry category (the Atomic Hawx Ultra XTD and Rossignol Alltrack Elite, for example), it's the heaviest of the group.
 But with Lange's performance on the descent and the added ability to choose between flexes and last widths, the Lange XT Free is a great match for downhill skiers embarking on the occasional uphill foray.

 See the Lange XT Free 130 LV See the Women's Lange XT Free 110 LV

 What we like: The Hoji Lock System could be a game changer.